 For less fussy eating, the breakfast room is open to the kitchen and to the family room, the latter having a fireplace.
 Both have doors leading to outside- the breakfast room to the patio and the family room to the screened porch.
 These outdoor “rooms” are an extension of your home.
 A rustic table and chairs will pull you to this space.
 Add a few side tables and extra chairs for the patio and porch because your family and friends will want to join you here.
 Just be sure to clear the furniture when you decide to mambo.

 Back inside (because you can only mambo for so long), you will find a powder room in the foyer as well as a reach-in closet under the stairs.
 To the right, you will find the study.
 This generous space is roomy enough for a large desk, an office chair, and bookshelves for those reference books you are always on the hunt for.
 Working 9 to 5 at home, right?
-(Oh OK, DP is not European, and neither is the song but you gotta admit she is awesome).
+(Oh OK, DP is not European, and neither is the song, but you’ve got to admit she is awesome).
 And when you are ready to crash, the master suite is nearby, extending for most of the right side of the Whitaker plan.

 Entrance into the master suite is from the family room or the screened porch.
 The sitting area looks out over your back yard; this delightful space could be where you curl up for your afternoon nap or your favorite read.
 Or both (my preference, for sure).
 The master bath has two separate sinks, a walk-in shower, a drop-in or shelf tub (but could be a garden tub instead, complete with lavender bath bomb and the usual accoutrements), and a privacy door for the toilet.
 You have access to both walk-in closets by way of the master bath.
 One is through the door between the sinks with the second one (the ginormous one) at the end closest to the wall it shares with the study.